thanniq/NDZ/content/posts/not-imposter-syndrome.md

 "Won't you dance?" she shouted again.

 While many would think I was shy, I knew that wasn't the case.
 It was just pure incompetence.
-If I tried to dance, they'd probably laugh louder than the music I'm dancing to.
+If I tried to dance, they'd probably laugh louder than the music in the background.
 Anyway, I danced, moving as fast as I could, and ignoring the haters.

 However, in some public events, I was that boy who read Ewi (poem), in the Yoruba language.
 I did this almost every year, until graduation.
 While my mates were preparing for English dance drama and impressing girls, I was there, battling with poems like "Ise logun ise" (a popular Yoruba poem).
 To be honest, I was proud of representing my culture.
 But, I still wondered why I felt like an imposter every time.